The Lejre Helmet Fragment – A Rare Glimpse into Pre-Viking Age Royalty

 Viking helmets are rare in the archaeological record.
 Unlike swords, which have been found in large numbers, helmets were not common grave goods.
 Metal was valuable and often reused.
 Helmets may have been reserved for the elite, making this find even more significant.

-Lejre: The Seat of Viking Royalty
+Lejre: A Seat of Royalty

 What’s Next for the Lejre Helmet?